Campus policies related to computers

 - Configuration

-- Puppet for Glue Linux
+- Glue Linux